469219 Kamoʻoalewa

-The asteroid was discovered by Pan-STARRS at Haleakala Observatory on 27 April 2016.
-Numerous proposed missions have since targeted the object, including a NASA solar-sail mission, a University of Colorado flyby and impact experiment, and was selected as a target for the Chinese ZhengHe project, which has developed into the Tianwen-2 mission.
-The chondritic simulants QLS-1, 2, and 3 have been developed by the Qian Xuesen Laboratory of Space Technology to better prepare for these missions.
-In an ambitious proposal, 469219 Kamo'oalewa is even considered for use as a space station for Earth-to-Mars travel.
+Kamoʻoalewa was discovered by Pan-STARRS at Haleakala Observatory on 27 April 2016.
+It is the target of the China National Space Administration's Tianwen-2 mission, which arrived at the asteroid on July 4, 2026 and is intended to orbit the object for nine months before retrieving samples from the surface and returning them to Earth in 2027.

-The object's Earth-like orbit, proximity to the Earth-Moon system, higher spectral reddening relative to other asteroids, and similarity to space weathered lunar materials indicate that it is likely lunar ejecta.
+The object's Earth-like orbit, proximity to the Earth–Moon system, higher spectral reddening relative to other asteroids, and similarity to space weathered lunar materials indicate that it is likely lunar ejecta.
 However, it might also be an S-type or L-type asteroid.
 Despite being most similar to weathered Apollo 14 and Luna 24 Lunar Mare soils, it is suggested to be from the lunar far-side highland crust crater, Giordano Bruno.